 Whether you see that another lender is offering a better rate or you’re just curious about all of your options, the short answer is yes — you can refinance your student loans more than once.

-- Checking rates with more than one lender.
+- Checking rates with various private lenders.

 - Possibly refinancing more than once.

 Many times checking your prospective rate has no impact on your credit, so you can check various lenders to find the best rate.
 Of course, the rate you’re given is dependent on your credit.
 So for example, if you have a good credit score, you may be able to get more favorable loan terms and rates.
 But one lender may still be able to offer a better rate than another.

 Why Refinancing More Than Once Makes Sense

 It can be worthwhile to refinance.
 Even if you score a 1% drop on your interest rate as it can save you a lot over the life of the loan.
 If you’re happy with your lender, you might wonder why you should refinance more than once.
 Here are a few reasons:

 - Shopping for rates doesn’t hurt your credit.
 Getting a rate quote involves a “soft pull” on your credit (a “hard pull” happens during the application process), so there are no adverse consequences to your credit.